CaNOE Conference 2016 | June 7–12

 Dalhousie University | Halifax, Nova Scotia

-As a part of Halifax’s popular ‘Oceans Week’, author and marine educator Dr. Elin Kelsey will give a free public keynote on ‘Ocean Optimism’, this year’s conference theme.
-We hope to see the theme threaded throughout this year’s presentations, posters, discussions, and workshops.
-And make sure to check out the many exciting field trips which highlight Nova Scotia’s ocean connections in food, research, tourism, and more.
+As a part of Halifax’s popular ‘Oceans Week’, author and marine educator Dr. Elin Kelsey will give a free public keynote on ‘Ocean Optimism’, the year’s conference theme.
+The theme was threaded throughout the conference presentations, posters, discussions, and workshops.
+And many exciting field trips were offered which highlighted Nova Scotia’s ocean connections in food, research, tourism, and more.

 Advancing ocean literacy is a priority for Canadians.
 This annual conference serves as an integral step in that mission; connecting the stakeholders in a meaningful way and fostering important conversation around this topic.